Early voting: Russia

 In Russia, early voting, according to the decision of the election commission, can be organized in special poll stations formed in remote and hard-to-reach areas, on ships that will be sailing on election day and at polar stations.
 At the same time, early voting can be held no earlier than twenty days before the election day.

 In 2020, against the backdrop of the COVID-19 pandemic, a law was passed allowing early voting at all polling stations.
 For the first time, this system was used in the referendum on amendments to the constitution, which was held on 1 July 2020, but citizens had the opportunity to vote within a week before the main day.
 This was done for sanitary purposes, to reduce the number of people present at the same time at the polling stations.
 Later, the period of early voting was reduced to two days before the election day.
 Such a three-day voting was used for regional elections in September 2020.
 However, such a decision is not mandatory and can be made by the election commission within ten days after the election is scheduled.
 If the election Commission has not made such a decision, voting takes place only within one day.

+South Korea

+In South Korea, early voting become available after January 1, 2013, by the enforcement of amended Public Official Election Act.
+Any eligible voters can use early polling station in two-day early voting period, which opens five days before election day, regardless of the location of the station and address of the voter.